migflow-project/Stream/README.md

-# Stream : an implementation of the PFEM for incompressible free-surface flows.
+# Stream : a GPU implementation of the PFEM for incompressible free-surface flows.

 > [!NOTE] Stream
 > A continuous flow of fluid, data or instructions.